Amazon Seller? Avoid These Common Mistakes When Selling on Amazon

 Leveraging Amazon to boost your business is smart, but, if you make the following mistakes, it can mean more trouble than it’s worth, causing you to spend extra time on something that’s not increasing your profits.

-Here are somethings to avoid when selling on Amazon
+Here are some things to avoid when selling on Amazon

 Having an appealing image to showcase your product or accompany your service is just good business, but it also matters to Amazon.
 The primary image must have a white background without watermarks or URLs.
 Furthermore, the image must accurately reflect the product you are selling.

-Amazon doesn’t want dissatisfied customers, one sure way to make a customer frustrated is ordering a product but getting the wrong one because of name confusion.
+Amazon doesn’t want dissatisfied customers and one sure way to make a customer frustrated is ordering a product but getting the wrong one because of name confusion.
 Be clear in your product description, and keep your title short.
 Remember, you can’t use HTML codes or symbols, so the customer is relying on both the name and the description to order the right product.

 Many people feel like they are at the mercy of the product description when internet shopping.
 You want customers to know what you are selling, so take some time to craft a description that is detailed and explains exactly what your product is – down to the measurements.

-These are all crucial, and Amazon does offer guidelines to ensure these three issues at least up to their standards.
-However, if you make these things shine, you’ll get more sales, and then it get easy; once you get noticed, Amazon’s search engine notices your business, and you get higher ranking inside the service.
+These are all crucial, and Amazon does offer guidelines to ensure these three issues are at least up to their standards.
+However, if you make these things shine, you’ll get more sales, and then it gets easy; once you get noticed, Amazon’s search engine notices your business, and you get higher ranking inside the service.

 The Biggest Pitfalls for Amazon Businesses

 Perhaps the biggest mistake happens because it needs such constant tending – customer care.
 Amazon focuses on the experience of its shoppers; if you’re not doing the same, you may not get the most out of your Amazon sales experience.
-The second of the big mistakes is businesses assuming Amazon’s regulations suggestions rather than policies – follow their rules to the letter or risk losing your privileges to sell with Amazon.
+The second of the big mistakes is businesses assuming Amazon’s regulations are suggestions rather than policies – follow their rules to the letter or risk losing your privileges to sell with Amazon.
 In some cases, violations of their policies can get you permanently banned.